Chaitnya7/Calculator-project-python/README.md

-this is a calculator built with python which can perform addition subtaction multiplication division make sure that you have installed python
+calculator = calculator is built with python table genrator = it can generate any table which you want also built with python